FelixOnline/v2/content/articles/2016-1-13-imperial-professor-makes-questionable-comments-on-race-in-new-book.md

 In 2007, he published a term’s worth of mistakes he’d spotted in undergraduate essays, in the quarterly journal of the Queen's English Society.
 He wrote an article in The Independent in 2010 mourning the “dumbing down” of language, complaining that “inverted snobbery” over English use was threatening clear communication and could lead to “linguistic anarchy”.
 Lamb is also the author of _The Queen's English: And How to Use it_.

-Lamb’s “no\-go areas” comment was uncited, and is reminiscent of claims made on Fox News last January.
-In the wake of the Charlie Hebdo attack, a terror ‘expert’ claimed that Britain had “no\-go zones”, and that Birmingham was a “totally Muslim city”, which quickly invited derision from David Cameron, Birmingham residents and Twitter alike.
+Lamb’s “no-go areas” comment was uncited, and is reminiscent of claims made on Fox News last January.
+In the wake of the Charlie Hebdo attack, a terror ‘expert’ claimed that Britain had “no-go zones”, and that Birmingham was a “totally Muslim city”, which quickly invited derision from David Cameron, Birmingham residents and Twitter alike.
 The ‘expert’ later apologised, saying he’d mistakenly “relied on other sources”.

-You can read the excerpt from Dr Lamb’s book [here](http://www.amazon.co.uk/Human\-Diversity\-Bernard\-Charles\-Lamb\-ebook/dp/B016LSZI74/ref=tmm\_kin\_swatch\_0?\_encoding=UTF8&amp;qid=&amp;sr=).
+You can read the excerpt from Dr Lamb’s book [here](http://www.amazon.co.uk/Human-Diversity-Bernard-Charles-Lamb-ebook/dp/B016LSZI74/ref=tmm\_kin\_swatch\_0?\_encoding=UTF8&amp;qid=&amp;sr=).